π± oss β Claude Code Plugin¶

 /analyse¶

-Analyse GitHub threads and repo health.
-Accepts an issue or PR number, the keyword health, the keyword ecosystem, or a path to a saved report file.
+Analyse GitHub threads and repo vitality.
+Accepts an issue or PR number, the keyword vitality, the keyword ecosystem, or a path to a saved report file.

 Purpose: Give you a structured, actionable summary of any GitHub thread or a broad view of your repo's open work.
 Saves you from reading every comment yourself.